-At 13.1 ounces, the new Esbit Alcohol Cookset (CS985H-EX) is not the lightwest weight single pot cook system available, but I really like the fact that it’s a complete out-of-the-box cooking system and has a 1 quart / 1 liter anodized aluminum pot with a heat exchanger included.
-I got hooked on pots with heat exchangers last year because they require 30-40% less fuel to cook with.
+At 13.1 ounces, the Esbit Alcohol Cookset (CS985H-EX) is a complete out-of-the-box cooking system and has a 1 quart / 1 liter anodized aluminum pot with a heat exchanger included.
+Pots with heat exchangers require 30-40% less fuel to cook with.
 That’s a huge benefit if you prefer using denatured alcohol as a fuel source and can really off-set the amount of fuel you need to carry on a multi-day trip.

-The new Esbit Alcohol Cookset includes the following components:
+The Esbit Alcohol Cookset includes the following components:

 - Anodized aluminum cookpot with built in heat exchanger (6.7 ounces / 192 grams)